changingspatialities/changingspatialities/content/en/graphs/urban-infrastructure/index.md

 ---
-title: Urban [Mobility] Infrastructures
+title: Urban Infrastructures
-subtitle: A collection of maps
+subtitle: The [in]visibility of networked infrastructures and infrastructure interruption
-summary: A collection of maps
+summary: The [in]visibility of networked infrastructures and infrastructure interruption
 lastmod: 2020-03-10
 math: true
 diagram: true